lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ### Engaging Community Questions

 ```
 I want to engage my community of my target audience by asking a related question in my private Facebook group.
 Generate 10 questions related to this article that I could ask my target audience.
+Before each variation, I want you to think through what a good question would be and elaborate on your reasoning before you write out the question.
 ```

 ### Facebook Group

 ```
 I want to engage my Private Facebook Group.
 Act as if the article has already been posted for months.
 I want to create a medium sized Facebook post, highlighting the key points in the article and ask my group members an engaging question.
 I also want to include a link to the article in plain text.
 Do not add an href with words.
-Provide me with this post and a list of 10 alternative questions to use instead.
+Before writing the post, I want you to think through what a good post is and elaborate on your reasoning for you write it out.
+Also provide a list of 10 alternative questions thinking through what a good question would be and elaborate on your reasoning before you write out the question.
+For the url, I want you to add utm_source=facebook, utm_medium=post and utm_campaign=fb-group-engagement.
 Here is the url to the article:

 ```